Miriam Margolyes: Political views

-In a 2022 interview with Radio Times, Margolyes came to the defence of J. K. Rowling, commenting that "There is a spectrum and people can be anywhere along that.
+In a 2022 interview with Radio Times, Margolyes questioned the usefulness of attacks on J. K. Rowling despite disagreeing with Rowling's stance on trans people, commenting that "There is a spectrum and people can be anywhere along that.
 There isn't one answer to all these trans questions".
 In November 2023, Margolyes said during another appearance on The Graham Norton Show that her position had changed after a discussion with Zoe Terakes, a trans Australian actor, and that she no longer believed that grammar was paramount over making someone happy by using their preferred pronouns.

 On 15 October 2022, after being interviewed by Justin Webb about the recently deceased Robbie Coltrane on BBC Radio 4's Today, she commented to the presenters that she had never expected to be in a seat that had just been vacated by the Chancellor of the Exchequer, Jeremy Hunt.
 She said, live on air, "When I saw him there I just said, 'You've got a hell of a job, the best of luck', and what I really wanted to say was 'Fuck you, you bastard!'"

 She was herself shaken by the blunder, explaining to a researcher as she left the studio that she thought the mics were off at the time of the comment.

 She is a signatory of Jews for Justice for Palestinians.
 Margolyes said, "What I want to try to do is to get Jewish people to understand what's really going on, and they don't want to hear it.
 If you speak to most Jews and say, 'Can Israel ever be in the wrong?' they say, 'No. Our duty as Jews is to support Israel whatever happens.'
 And I don't believe that.
 It is our duty as human beings to report the truth as we see it."

-On 6 April 2024, a video by Margolyes was published by The Jewish Council of Australia criticising the Israeli government for its ongoing invasion of the Gaza Strip and calling on Jews to "shout, beg, scream" for a ceasefire.
+On 6 April 2024, a video by Margolyes was published by the Jewish Council of Australia (JCA) criticising the Israeli government for its ongoing invasion of the Gaza Strip and calling on Jews to "shout, beg, scream" for a ceasefire.
 In her 2.5 minute video she said: